arthur5120/real-time-chat-app/--todo-list.md

 # Changing rooms updates the chat for other users.[DONE]
 # User going inactive on auto-logout due login with the same account.[DONE]
 # Use state to require a page refresh to the user.
 # Create log to show message changing history.
+[DONE]
 # When first starting the server, it takes too long to load the page.
 # Chat starts flicking when reaching a certain number of messages.
 # Maybe make some messages and user names only show if clicking on them.
 # Add a message to the user case there are not messages in the current chat room.
+[DONE]
 # Add a context menu to show interactions with a individual given message as well.
+# Change buttons to add a clear log when on the log screen.
+# Make log persistent through sessions using cookies.
+# Maybe modify the log to firstly show a generic message and then a detailed version upon clicking on it.

 // Done yesterday

-Implement feature to log message changes throughout the session.
-Create component for the history of message changes.
-Add a toggle button to switch between showing messages or their log
+Add user to onlineUser list if not already present.
+Create component for text placeholders. custom placeholder text for elements.

 // Done today

-Enhance socket message handling
-- Add user to onlineUser list if not already present
-- Create component for text placeholders
-- Implement custom placeholder text for elements
+Fix auth emit event on the socket.
+Modify the message change notifications to include the name of the user.
+Reduce delay on loading messages upon switching from the log screen.
+Modify log to include the date of the messages.